 My top 5 reasons for using Green Chemistry in my classroom along with a few examples of replacement labs that follow Green Chemistry principles.

-For dynamic equilibrium, I like to use a physical analogy that pits students against each other in a classroom-wide “snowball” fight.
+This physical analogy relates to dynamic equilibrium and pits students against each other in a classroom-wide “snowball” fight.
 Not only is this activity great for building students’ conceptualization of dynamic equilibrium, it is also really fun!